Officers - Voluntary Retirement Savings Program (VRSP)

 If you have already contributed to another qualified pre-tax retirement plan this year, please be sure to review those contributions so you can elect the appropriate per-paycheck percentage.

 Contributions deducted from your pay before federal income taxes (and, in most areas, state and local income taxes) are applied.
 Your pre-tax contributions and their investment earnings will not be subject to taxes as long as they remain in your VRSP account.

 After-tax contributions, which means you pay taxes on Roth contributions along with the rest of your current pay.
 Because you pay taxes on your Roth contributions when they go into the VRSP, you’ll pay no taxes on Roth contributions when they are paid out to you from the Plan, subject to certain rules.

 If you are an Officer who is hired after July 1, 2013, and you do not make an election to contribute on a pre-tax and/or Roth basis to the VRSP, you will automatically be enrolled to contribute 3% of your eligible pay on a pre-tax basis 60 days following your hire date.

 For those Officers hired after July 1, 2013, the University will match your pre-tax and Roth contributions to the VRSP, up to a maximum of 3% of eligible pay, when you become eligible for University contributions to the Officers’ Retirement Plan.
 If you are a full-time Senior Officer, the University’s contributions begin on your date of hire.
 If you are a full-time or part-time Junior Officer, the University’s contributions begin after you complete two years of eligible service.

-If you are age 50 or older, you may contribute an additional amount—up to $6,500 in 2019 and 2020—on a pre-tax and/or Roth basis to your VRSP.
+If you are age 50 or older, you may contribute an additional amount—up to $7,500—on a pre-tax and/or Roth basis to your VRSP.
 You become eligible for catch-up contributions on January 1 of the year you turn 50.

 Log in to CUBES to make this election.